 Welcome to Hedgehog's class page!

-In our storytelling lessons, we are now learning about the Marriage of Ganesh.
-It's a great tale which links nicely to our Geography topic.
-The children have thoroughly enjoyed mapping and stepping the story out and are looking forward to deepening their learning through some creative and innovative learning tasks.
-Ask them to tell you about it... they really are becoming great story-tellers!
+In our storytelling lessons, we are now learning the story of the Pied Piper.
+It's an old tale which follows our learning about the Plague really nicely.
+The children have thoroughly enjoyed mapping and stepping the story out and are now looking forward to deepening their learning through some creative and innovative learning tasks.
+Ask them to tell you the story... they really are becoming great story-tellers!

-We still have a few children who do not have PE kits in school.
-We do our PE on Mondays and Thursdays.
+We still have a few children who are not bringing their PE kits into school each week.
+We do our PE on Monday.
 Please ensure your child has their kit in school, including their house T shirt, each week.
 Thank you.

 This week's star of the week is